cartesiosson/ai_act_project/forensic_agent/README.md

     participant IE as IncidentExtractor
     participant LLM as Ollama/Llama3.2
     participant AE as AnalysisEngine
+    participant MCP as MCP Server :8080
-    participant FK as Fuseki SPARQL
+    participant FK as Fuseki :3030
     participant PS as Persistence
     participant MG as MongoDB